saucelabs/sample-app-web/README.md

 ## `npm test`

+Launches the test runner.<br>
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## `npm test:watch`

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.